clerk/javascript/.changeset/fluffy-turtles-applaud.md

 ---
-'@clerk/nextjs': patch
+'@clerk/clerk-js': patch
 ---

-Fix to update auth state after signing out
+Remove cookie when signing out before running `onBeforeSetActive` to resolve issues where we do navigations in `onBeforeSetActive`.